 - Q1.
-Whether the rules can be made with retrospective effect? - (a) Yes - (b) No - (c) Yes, subject to the limitation that it cannot be made beyond the date on which the Chapter-XXI comes into force - (d) None of the above - Ans. (c) Yes, subject to the limitation that it cannot be made beyond the date on which the Chapter-XXI comes into force
+Whether the rules can be made with retrospective effect? - (a) Yes - (b) No - (c) Yes, subject to the limitation that it cannot be made beyond the date on which provisions of this Act came into force - (d) None of the above - Ans. (c) Yes, subject to the limitation that it cannot be made beyond the date on which on provisions of this Act came into force